 There is a large set of precautionary measures and best practices to make web browsing safer and more secure for users.
-Let’s say that you send an HTTPs request to a server and someone intercepts that request but that person can’t know what that message says because its encrypted.
+Let’s say that you send an HTTPS request to a server and someone intercepts that request but that person can’t know what that message says because it’s encrypted.
 But you are still not satisfied with this level of security and want to take this to the next level i.e. you don’t even want anyone sniffing on your network to know which server you are contacting and if you are making any requests or not.
 This is where onion routing comes in.

 How does onion routing work?

 If you are browsing the internet on a normal web browser like chrome, firefox, etc you request webpages by making simple GET requests to servers without any intermediary.
-Its just a single connection between a client and a server and someone sniffing on your network can know which server your computer is contacting.
+It’s just a single connection between a client and a server and someone sniffing on your network can know which server your computer is contacting.

 - Onion routing does this differently.
-In onion routing, the connection is maintained between different nodes i.e. the connection hops from one server to another and when it reaches the last server on this circuit it is the server that we wanted to contact and it will process our request and serves us the desired webpage which is sent back to us using the same network of nodes.
+In onion routing, the connection is maintained between different nodes i.e. the connection hops from one server to another and when it reaches the last server on this circuit it is the server that we wanted to contact and it will process our request and serve us the desired webpage which is sent back to us using the same network of nodes.

-- Now you must thing why is it called the onion router.
+- Now you must think why is it called the onion router.
 It is because the message we send and the responses we receive are encrypted with different keys, with a unique key for encryption for every different hop or server visit.

 - The client has access to all the keys but the servers only have access to the keys specific for encryption/decryption to that server.

-- Since this process wraps your message under layers of encryption which have to be peeled off at each different hop just like an onion that’s why its called an onion router.
+- Since this process wraps your message under layers of encryption which have to be peeled off at each different hop just like an onion that’s why it’s called an onion router.

 Understanding Onion routing concept an example

-Now suppose you are browsing internet using Tor(the onion router) which is a special browser that lets you use the onion routers.
+Now suppose you are browsing the internet using Tor(the onion router) which is a special browser that lets you use the onion routers.
 You want to access YouTube but you live in China and since YouTube is banned in China you don’t want your government to know that you are visiting YouTube so you decide to use Tor.
-Your computer needs to contact a particular server to get the homepage of YouTube but it doesn’t directly contacts that server.
-It does that through 3 nodes/servers/routers (these servers are maintained all over the world by volunteers) before that server so that no one can traceback your conversation with that server.
+Your computer needs to contact a particular server to get the homepage of YouTube but it doesn’t directly contact that server.
+It does that through 3 nodes/servers/routers (these servers are maintained all over the world by volunteers) before that server so that no one can trace back your conversation with that server.
 To make this example simple I am using 3 nodes but a real Tor network can have hundreds of nodes in between.

 - The client with access to all the encryption keys i.e key 1, key 2 & key 3 encrypts the message(get request) thrice wrapping it under 3 layers like an onion which have to be peeled one at a time.